 Soundtracked by Vietnamese French beatmaker Onra, who deftly blends traditional and pop Chinese music from the 1960s with hip-hop, Virtually Asian is Thai American artist Astria Suparak’s first video work.

-Virtually Asian is part of Suparak’s ongoing research project, Asian futures, without Asians, which is a typology of how white mainstream filmmakers depict future worlds that are Asian-inflected, while simultaneously sidelining or disappearing the progenitors of those diverse Asian cultures.
+Virtually Asian is part of Suparak’s ongoing research project, Asian futures, without Asians, which is a taxonomy of how white mainstream filmmakers depict future worlds that are Asian-inflected, while simultaneously sidelining or disappearing the progenitors of those diverse Asian cultures.
 The project, which draws from the histories of art, architecture, design, fashion, film, food, and weaponry, will be unveiled throughout 2021 in various forms, including digital projects, illustrated presentations, and visual essays, presented by contemporary art institutions, a science-fiction festival, a film journal, and other organizations.

-View subtitled version here.
+View English subtitled version here.

 THE OPTION TO…

 Artists: Kimberley Acebo Arteche, Adia Millett, Roya Ebtahaj, Feral Fabric, Dionne Lee, Astria Suparak

 Berkeley Art Center presents a series of newly commissioned projects by artists working in video, animation, writing, textiles, photography, and interactive media.
 As part of its response to the pandemic, and inspired by the Feminist Art Coalition’s call to draw attention to works informed by various feminisms, Berkeley Art Center will unveil these projects every few weeks during the exhibition run.

 More exhibitions TBA.